isaacrabs1011/isaacrabs1011/README.md

 - Upper bound of players
 - There can accidentally be the same player twice in 1 game.
 - Validation to ensure that the playlist link is valid.
+- Do it with albums?
+- Cover Image